No absolute ban on advertising for liberal professions

 This judgment rules out a general and absolute prohibition on advertising, but leaves the door open for less restrictive limitations on advertising for regulated professions such as dentists, doctors, lawyers, etc.

+A justification for limiting commercial communications by regulated professions may be found in ‘public health’ (relevant for professions), but also in the ‘dignity of the profession.’
 In other words, national legislators and professional organisations such as bar associations or medical associations may actually find inspiration in this judgment to strengthen rules on commercial communication.
-In doing so, they should be careful not to go further than what is necessary to attain the objectives pursued, such as the protection of
+In doing so, they should be careful not to go further than what is necessary to attain the objectives pursued, such as the protection of public health or the dignity of the profession.
+At least for the protection of public health, the CJEU acknowledges that Member States have a measure of discretion.
+The question is how far does this level of discretion go.

 Author: Bart Van Besien